mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 <Label textWrap="true" text="Welcome to Tekmo!" />
 ```

 Add a left, right, and bottom margin to all text by styling all labels to have a margin of 10 pixels.
 (I added this to the `app.css` file to make the change globally.)
-While

 ```css
 Label {